ovainola/ovainola.github.com/_posts/2017-21-5-neural_networks_softmax.markdown

 (x, \theta, b) \rightarrow f(x, \theta, b) \rightarrow \mathcal{O}
 \end{equation}

 in which $$\mathcal{O}$$ is the output of the function.
-In order to approach our problem, let's look at this using an example: we use two (2) functions and create a pipe where one feeds it's result to another function:
+We should start with an example, how to implement this.
+Let's create two (2) functions and create a pipe, where one feeds it's result to another function:

 ```python